mjlee1983/flow-demo/packages/@dyad-sh/nextjs-webpack-component-tagger/README.md

 ## Testing & Publishing

-Bump it to an alpha version and test in Dyad app, eg. `"version": "0.0.1-alpha.0",`
+Bump it to an alpha version and test in Flow app, eg. `"version": "0.0.1-alpha.0",`

 Then publish it: